 6. Avoid maxing out your credit cards

-Your credit score has the potential to decrease when you max out your credit cards.
-This is because your credit utilization ratio will drop considerably.
-Your available credit should always be much higher than your credit utilization.
+Your credit score has the potential to decrease when you max out your credit cards because your credit utilization ratio will drop considerably.
+Your available credit should be much higher than your credit utilization.
 If you do max out your credit card, make sure to pay it all off in the same billing cycle.

 7. Balance your credit utilization